atrsoftgmbh/atrshmlog/doc/checkforyoursystem.markdown

 PROCESS : The check for your system.      {#process_checkforyoursystem}
 =========================

-The check for your system can be made by atrshmlogchecksystem.
+The check for your system can be made by \n

+_atrshmlogchecksystem_ .

 You have to go to the src directory.

 Get a shell.

 Start the script.

+     $ atrshmlogchecksystem

 If it does not start check for perl.